-Our Self-Guided Day-hikes along Israel’s Epic Trails.
+Israel’s Epic (Multi-Day) Hiking Trails.

 Israel is blessed with several long-distance Epic Hiking Trails.
 Most tourist that visit Israel are not up to it, or desire a more varied vacations that includes a mix of activities and attractions rather than a pure hiking vacation.
-Here at “Israel By Foot” we get that, and therefore wer are focused on day-hikes that can be integrated in a “standard” vacation.
-However, some those are along these Epic trails and can be an excelent way to get the taste of them.
+Here at “Israel By Foot” we get that, and therefore we are focused on day-hikes that can be integrated in a “standard” vacation.
+However, some those are along these Epic trails and can be an excellent way to get the taste of them.

 The Jesus Trail™